 - Save copies of health certificates and other relevant paperwork

 - In the case of death, get necropsies done so a formal cause of death is established

 - Ask for medical records and a formal statement from the veterinarian who provided treatment

 - Ask for a formal statement from destination shelters if they observed problems or issues

-- Ask for copies of intake paperwork from destination shelters if they observed problems
+- Ask for copies of intake paperwork from destination shelters if they observed problems or issues

 - If you are aware of rabbits who died or disappeared before they could make it onto a transport try to document their existence (via screen shot or social media photos, etc.)

 These types of records will be extremely useful as evidence.
 It’s vital to document as you go because our memories fade and become inaccurate.